DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

             * **Audit follow-up**
                 * various activities may be conducted after the audit, including addressing any identified weaknesses

-Internal Information Security Management System (ISMS)
+**Internal Information Security Management System (ISMS)**
 * a systematic approach to information security
 * focuses on processes, technology, and people desgined to help protect and managed an organization's information
 * ISO 27001 addresses need and approaches to implementing an ISMS
+    * covers the following domains:
+        * A.5 - Security policy management
+        * A.8 - Organizational Asset management
+        * A.10 - Cryptography policy
+        * A.11 - Physical security policy
+        * A.13 - Network security management
+        * A.18 - Security compliance management
 * Fucntions
     * Quantify risk
     * Develop and execute risk mitigation strategies